elamuhombe/gomycode-react-props-checkpoint/README.md

 # Gomycode React Props Checkpoint

 This React application is created as part of the Gomycode React Props Checkpoint.
-It demonstrates the usage of React components and props by creating cards for Fifa players.
+The application consists of an App component.
+This component renders a heading ("Football Players") and includes the PlayerList component.
+The PlayerList component is assumed to be located in the "./components/PlayerList" file and is responsible for displaying a list of football players.

 ## Installation
 ### 1. Clone the Repository: